 The building at right is the 1905 Municipal Auditorium.
 Located at the foot of Pine Avenue next to the pier, it was built out over the ocean with an open arcade on the 2nd floor.
-The 6-story building on the inland side is the 1919 Markwell Building, which in 1926 was bought out by Andrew T. Jergin’s Jergin’s Oil Co. and became the Jergin Building.
+The tall building on the inland side is the 1919 Markwell Building, which was bought out by Andrew T. Jergin’s Jergin’s Oil Co. in 1926 and became known as the Jergins Trust Building.

 The classical-columned Long Beach Bath House and plunge (swimming pool) was a landmark of the Pike.
-Just beyond is Lipton’s jewelry store, the Looff Hippodrome and Hoyt’s vaudeville theater (renamed The Strand by the end of the decade).
+Just beyond is Lipton’s jewelry store, the Looff Hippodrome and Hoyt’s vaudeville theater (later renamed The Strand).

 The Long Beach plunge was one of several promoted by the Southern California Plunge Bathing Association as an aid to health.
 Thanks to the modern indoor plunge, swimming could be enjoyed year round, day or night.
 4-1-1926.

 The courtyard of the Bath House showing the Bee Stand popcorn vendor (later George’s).
 The curved storefront with the awning between the staircases housed a cigar stand.
-The double-awninged stand had housed Pearl Rogers’ embroidery shop since 1922.
+The double-awninged stand housed Pearl Rogers’ embroidery shop.
 LAPL.

 One of the electric trams that cruised The Pike.